s-nashit/node-express/express/readme.md

-index.js -> a simple preogram to create a express server
+index.js -> a simple preogram to create a express server & serve simple text.